Club 3D 4K/Ultra HD HDMI 2.0 RedMere Cable 15m

 ScanProtect is an enhanced warranty specifically designed and offered by Scan to reduce the risk of any mishap or damage to components during installation.

 Our aim with ScanProtect is to encourage our customers to upgrade or build their own PC confidently.
 For a small additional fee our customers are provided with complete peace of mind.

-CAC-2314 - The Club 3D HDMI™ 2.0 4K60Hz UHD RedMere® Cable enables the connection of your HDMI™ supported Gaming PC or Laptop to an (Ultra) High Definition Monitor or other HDMI™ supported device.
+The Club 3D CAC-2314 HDMI™ 2.0 4K60Hz UHD RedMere® Cable enables the connection of your HDMI™ supported Gaming PC or Laptop to an (Ultra) High Definition Monitor or other HDMI™ supported device.

 Although the cable is 15 meters / 49.2 feet long, it fully supports the HDMI™ 2.0 with Ethernet specification, ensuring that video up to 4K UHD, 4096x2160p at 60Hz is supported, as well as audio and data streams.

 The CAC-2314 contains Active Chips with HDMI™ in-cable equalisation technology, with advanced signal processing allowing to support wide band data across relative thin and long cables while maintaining compatibility with the next generation of HDMI™ 2.0 devices.
-Features • Compliant to HDMI™ with Ethernet specification version 2.0.

 • Professional quality braided cable with Metal connector head.